FrankWerres/molos/README.md

 ## Currently implemented:

-### Client authentication, OAuth2: Verifying a shared secret in order to recognize legitimate clients, where clients are software installations, not individuals!
+### Client authentication, OAuth2: Verifying a shared secret in order to recognize legitimate clients (clients are software installations, not individuals!)

 *   retrieving an access token for a 'Client Credentials Grant' transferred via ClientCredentialsBasic and its verification on the server side
 *   retrieving an access token for a 'Client Credentials Grant' transferred via ClientCredentialsPost and its verification on the server side